styromaniac/PLAA/README.md

 # MyVectorSeek

-MyVectorSeek is a single-pass anti-aliasing (AA) shader for ReShade that uses **depth-based** edge detection exclusively to smooth 3D geometry while preserving on-screen text (OSD) and UI overlays.
-By relying on the depth buffer, the shader avoids blurring elements rendered on a uniform depth plane (such as text), while still reducing aliasing on 3D edges.
-This is to be used in conjunction with in-game FXAA/TAA.
+MyVectorSeek is a single-pass anti-aliasing (AA) shader for ReShade in combination with in-game FXAA/TAA that uses **depth-based** edge detection to smooth 3D geometry while preserving on-screen text (OSD) and UI overlays.
+By relying on the depth buffer, the shader minimizes AA on flat or uniform-depth elements (such as text) while smoothing out aliasing on actual 3D geometry.

 ## Features

 - **Depth-Based Edge Detection**
-  The shader uses a Sobel operator on the depth buffer to detect edges.
-Depth gradients tend to be low in 2D UI/text areas (which are typically rendered at a constant depth), so those regions remain sharp.
+  The shader applies a Sobel operator to the depth buffer to detect edges.
+Since OSD text typically has a uniform depth, these regions receive minimal AA.

 - **Depth Clamping and Scaling**
-  - **DepthMin/DepthMax:** Two sliders allow you to clamp the depth values to a desired range, ensuring that the shader correctly interprets your game's depth data.
+  - **DepthMin/DepthMax:** Clamp the depth values to a desired range, ensuring they map properly to [0,1].
-  - **DepthEdgeScale:** Adjusts the sensitivity of the depth-based edge detection.
+  - **DepthEdgeScale:** Adjusts the sensitivity of the depth gradient edge detection.

 - **Text(ure) Preservation**
-  The new **TextPreservationStrength** parameter uses a basic curvature (via second derivatives) computed from depth.
-In smooth (low-curvature) areas, the blend factor is reduced so that areas like OSD text aren’t overly blurred.
+  **TextPreservationStrength** uses a basic curvature calculation (via second derivatives of depth) to reduce blending in smooth (low-curvature) areas, helping preserve text clarity.

 - **Sampling Quality Modes**
-  Five modes determine the kernel size for local variance computation (used to skip AA in uniform regions):
+  Six modes determine the kernel size for local variance calculation (used to skip AA in uniform regions):
   - **Standard:** 3×3 (9 taps)
   - **High Quality:** 5×5 (25 taps)
   - **Ultra Quality:** 7×7 (49 taps)
   - **Insane:** 9×9 (81 taps)
   - **Ludicrous:** 13×13 (169 taps)
+  - **God Mode:** 25×25 (625 taps)

 - **Device Presets**
   Adjust final color processing for various devices (e.g., Steam Deck LCD, OLED variants) to optimize the AA effect for your display.

-- **Debug Modes**
+- **Debug Mode**
-  Three debug output modes are available to visualize internal computations:
+  One debug mode is available:
-  - **Edge Mask:** Displays the computed edge mask.
+  - **Edge Mask:** Displays the computed depth edge mask.

-  - **Variance:** Shows the local variance (depth-based) used to determine uniform regions.
-  - **Blending Factor:** Visualizes the final blend factor computed before the color lerp.
+  (The debug modes for Variance and Blending Factor have been removed because the final render inherently reflects the blending factor.)

 - **Backward Compatibility**
-  The shader uses updated HLSL syntax (with `tex2D(...)` calls) for compatibility with ReShade 6.x.
+  Uses updated HLSL syntax (with `tex2D(...)` calls) for compatibility with ReShade 6.x.

 ## Installation